Jacob Liddle: 2024

 Liddle played 22 games for St. George Illawarra in the 2024 NRL season as the club finished 11th on the table.

 2025

 In round 9 of the 2025 NRL season, Liddle scored two tries for St. George Illawarra in their 34-28 loss against the Wests Tigers.
 On 11 June, St. George Illawarra announced that Liddle had re-signed with the club until the end of the 2028 season.

 Liddle played every game for St. George Illawarra in the 2025 NRL season as the club finished a disappointing 15th on the table.

+2026

+Liddle played 14 matches for St. George Illawarra in the 2026 NRL season as the club finished with the Wooden Spoon.